 - Schemes are not allowed to abort/stop the program. - Schemes are not allowed to perform I/O operations except for reading lookup tables or other information needed to initialize the scheme, including stdout and stderr.
-Diagnostic messages are tolerated, but should be minimal. - Line lengths of up to 120 characters are suggested for better readability (exception: CCPP metadata argument tables).
+Diagnostic messages are tolerated, but should be minimal. - Line lengths of no more than 120 characters are suggested for better readability.

-Additional coding rules are listed under the Coding Standards section of the NOAA NGGPS Overarching System team document on Code, Data, and Documentation Management for NOAA Environmental Modeling System (NEMS) Modeling Applications and Suites (available at https://docs.google.com/document/u/1/d/1bjnyJpJ7T3XeW3zCnhRLTL5a3m4_3XIAUeThUPWD9Tg/edit#heading=h.97v79689onyd).
+Additional coding rules are listed under the Coding Standards section of the NOAA NGGPS Overarching System team document on Code, Data, and Documentation Management for NOAA Environmental Modeling System (NEMS) Modeling Applications and Suites (available at https://docs.google.com/document/u/1/d/ 1bjnyJpJ7T3XeW3zCnhRLTL5a3m4_3XIAUeThUPWD9Tg/edit#heading=h.97v79689onyd).

-2.4 Parallel Programming Rules
+2.5 Parallel Programming Rules